deskofkyle/Word-Finder/README.md

 # Project Summary
-In this project, we implemented a word solver program.
+In this project, I implemented a word solver program.
 The program takes a text file with a table of n by n characters with words hidden in the table.
 Given a dictionary of words, the program loops through every possible direction and cell in the table to determine whether the iteration of characters is a word.
 The program uses a hash table that uses a standard hash function to take each word in the dictionary and store it.
 The run time of a hash table is as follows: Search: O(1), Delete: O(1), Insert: O(1), Space: O(n).
 A hash table is useful for storing information with a known size.

 #Algorithm Summary
 1. Iterate through each cell in the table.